andrews1022/eslint-react-quick-setup/README.md

 ## Usage

 To save yourself sometime, I've included some ESLint rules that I like to use.
 Of course, feel free to modify the rules to your liking!

+The rules are assuming you are using TypeScript as well, so rules like `react/prop-types` are turned off.
+Update to your use case.